monsoonmaelstrom/book2/book2.md

 “And you didn’t bring her back here… because?”

 I have no good response.
-I can’t say that she was too injured to move because if that was true, there would still be evidence of that injury, and there’s not.
+I can’t say she was too injured to move because if that was true, there would still be evidence of that injury, and there’s not.
 Finally, I settle on, “It did not seem prudent.”

 “Damnit, Liam,” he mutters.
 “You’re not making this easy.
 You know your grandfather and I are close, yes?”

 I nod.
 My grandfather has always thought of Commander Selby as the son he never had, and after my mother left, that became more apparent, as I understand it.

-“Are you aware that I knew your mother?”
+“Are you aware I knew your mother?”

 “I had always assumed you were at least acquainted with one another, given your familiarity with my grandfather.”